danmayer/coverband/README.md

 * run `rake coverband:coverage` this will show app initialization coverage
 * make another request, or enough that your reporting frequency will trigger
 * run `rake coverband:coverage` and you should see coverage increasing for the endpoints you hit.

+# How To Use

+Below is my Coverband workflow, which hopefully will help other best use this library.

+* <a href="#installation">Install Coverband</a>
+* Start your app and hit a few endpoints
+* Validate data collection and code coverage with  `rake coverband:coverage`
+* If you see app startup and recent visits showing, setup is correct
+* I generally configure the mountable web endpoint to [view the data via the web-app](https://github.com/danmayer/coverband#viewing--hosting-s3-coverband-results-in-app)
+* After Coverband has been verified to be working on production, I let it run for a few weeks.
+* Then I view the report and start submitting PRs for the team to review delete large related sets of code that no longer are in use.

 # Usage